Should you be using Emburse for your spend management?

 With Emburse, you can issue physical and virtual corporate cards to everyone across your organization and manage their usage right from one place.

-Is the Emburse card credit, debit, or prepaid?
+Is the Emburse card credit, debit, or a prepaid card?

 The Emburse card is a credit card and upon signup, Emburse evaluates your company’s credit score to determine how much credit it should offer you.